Bernt Persson: Career

 Persson started his career in the Swedish Speedway Team Championship riding for Smederna but came to prominence racing in the British leagues from 1965 to 1978.
-In 1965 after competing in the Brandonapolis at Coventry, he signed to race for the Edinburgh Monarchs for the latter part of the 1965 British League season.
+In 1965, after competing in the Brandonapolis at Coventry, he signed to race for the Edinburgh Monarchs for the latter part of the 1965 British League season.

 Persson was unable to ride for Edinburgh in 1966 because he was serving in the Swedish army but returned in 1967.
-During 1967 he established himself as one of the world's leading riders finishing 9th in the 1967 Individual Speedway World Championship final.
+During 1967, he established himself as one of the world's leading riders finishing 9th in the 1967 Individual Speedway World Championship final.

 Persson joined Cradley Heathens/United in 1969 and spent five years at the Dudley Wood Stadium in his first spell with the club.

-His greatest achievement was finishing runner up in the 1972 Speedway World Championship.
+Persson's greatest achievement was finishing runner up in the 1972 Speedway World Championship.
 After tying with the legendary Ivan Mauger on 13 points, during the 1972 Individual Speedway World Championship final, held on 16 September at Wembley Stadium, he lost the run-off and missed out on becoming the world champion.

 Persson went on to win three medals at the Speedway World Cup (1973, 1975 and 1977) and became Swedish Champion in 1977.